MoodMinds/emission-spring-tx/README.md

 additional pre- and post-transaction demarcating executions.
 The traversal's possibly negative completion, indicated by a `boolean` result, as well as thrown exceptions, serves as a signal to consider a transaction rollback.

+Notably, to maintain the `Thread`-binding characteristic of Spring's transactions, the traversal is always executed sequentially in the calling `Thread`, even when invoked with the `parallel` method.

 ## Usage

 Include the provided `TraverseSupportTransactionAdvisory` in your Spring config and be able to use `Emittable` and `Traversable`